GWLab-UML/Protocols/Oyster_labwork/RFTM Perkinsus marinus Assay.md

 - Foil or masking tape

 ### **Protocol:**
-*Wear a face mask when weighing out materials with health hazard warning*
 1. Add a stir bar to a 600 mL beaker
 2. Add 14.6 g FTM powder, 10 g NaCl, and 485 mL distilled water to the beaker in the BSC.
 Use weigh paper when measuring reagents, not a weigh boat
 3. Bring the beaker to a heating stirring table.
 Set heat to 95℃ and set stirring power to 300-400 rpm until the reagents are fully dissolved.
 Raise temperature as need, stirring could take up to 45 minutes to dissolve reagents